contractlevel/yield-v2/docs/test/EVM.md

 ```

 Do not delete medusa/ between runs if you want it to build on prior corpus.
 Delete it only when you need a clean rerun.

+### Clean Medusa Reset

+The following command permanently deletes the accumulated Medusa corpus and coverage data.
+Run it only when you need a clean fuzzing run.

 ```
 rm -rf medusa